OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    We share this information in external reports like our External Marketing and Analytics Reports and Metric Reports.
+    We share this information in external reports like our External Marketing &.
+Analytics Reports and Metric Reports.

 ' + '